Dr Colin Miles

 - Brady HJ, Miles CG, Pennington DJ, Dzierzak EA.
 Studies of HIV-2 promoter activity and cell specific ablation.
 Leukemia 1993, 7(S2), S61-5.

 - Srivastava S, Ramsbottom SA, Molinari E, Alkanderi S, Filby A, White K, Henry C, Saunier S, Miles CG, Sayer JA.
 A human patient-derived cellular model of Joubert syndrome reveals ciliary defects which can be rescued with targeted therapies.
-Human Molecular Genetics 2017, Accepted article.
+Human Molecular Genetics 2017, Epub ahead of print.

 - Slaats GG, Saldivar JC, Bacal J, Zeman MK, Kile AC, Hynes AM, Srivastava S, Nazmutdinova J, den Ouden K, Zagers MS, Foletto V, Verhaar MC, Miles C, Sayer JA, Cimprich KA, Giles RH.
 DNA replication stress underlies renal phenotypes in CEP290-associated Joubert syndrome.
 Journal of Clinical Investigation 2015, 125(9), 3657-3666.

 - Ramsbottom S, Miles C, Sayer J. Murine Cep290 phenotypes are modified by genetic backgrounds and provide an impetus for investigating disease modifier alleles.
 F1000 Research 2015, 4, 590.

 - Srivastava S, Hynes AM, Miles C, Giles RH, Sayer JA.
 Studying mechanisms underlying cystogenesis in NPHP6 in an ex vivo murine collecting duct cell line.
 In: 52nd ERA-EDTA Congress.
 2015, London, UK: Oxford University Press.